 Trans fats, found in many baked goods and processed foods, raise bad LDL cholesterol levels.
 So do saturated fats, which come from animal products like red meat and butter.

-“Replacing unhealthy saturated fats with healthy monounsaturated fats and polyunsaturated fats may actually lower your LDL levels,” says Dr. Gillinov.
+“Replacing unhealthy saturated fats with healthy monounsaturated fats and polyunsaturated fats may actually lower your LDL levels,” Dr. Gillinov says.

-“No food will prevent heart disease, although certain diets can,” says Dr. Gillinov.
+“No food will prevent heart disease, although certain diets can,” Dr. Gillinov explains.

 However, the Mediterranean Diet, which features whole grains, legumes, fish, vegetables, fruit and monounsaturated fats like olive oil, has been shown to lower the risk of heart disease.

 Myth 7: Two to three hours of vigorous exercise per week will ensure heart health.

 To lower your risk of death from coronary artery disease and cancer, you’ll need five or six sessions of moderate to vigorous activity per week.

 “You don’t have to be a diehard exerciser or even a weekend warrior to benefit from increased activity,” says Dr. Gillinov.
 “But you do have to get off the sofa and move.
 Your heart will benefit from any activity you do, and the more you do, the more you will benefit.”

 Take the stairs instead of the elevator, vacuum your house or rake the leaves.
 Aim for 30 minutes of activity a day — divided into 10- to 15-minute sessions — and your heart will thank you.